sidissir/siddukrepo/demo-project/readme.txt

 	If we want to run tests on CHROME browser, In conf/config.properties file, set browser_name=CHROME and do a mvn clean install

-	Note : Tests are run in test phase of maven build life cycle
+	Note : Tests are run in test phase of maven build life cycle Note : Right now, on running mvn clean install,we get build failure after test phase of maven build life cycle as few tests are getting failed.
+However our test execution is successfull .
+We can go and verify the reports for failed tests .
+Its only that few tests are getting failed due as actual behaviour is not matching expected behaviour

 Where to see test report:
 	html report => target\cucumber-reports\index.html